-These hands-on activities and printables will help you bring the story to life.
+These free preschool printables and hands-on activities will help you bring the story to life.

-After reading the story with your children a few times, print out the learning pack below and work through the worksheets and activities with your preschooler.
+After reading the story with your children a few times, print out the Mouse Paint activities below and work through the worksheets and activities with your preschooler.

 These handwriting pages feature the letters M, P, and C. To make them reusable, you could laminate them and let your kids write with dry erase crayons.

 Print the mini book out, and cut each page into for min-pages.
 Have your child read each sentence and color the mouse accordingly.
 Then, staple the pages together at the top, and have your child read it to you.

 COLOR MIXING FUN